dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-7 Tracy.md

 - Session comparison.
 This is vital to ensure a change provides the expected benefits.
 It's possible to load two profiling sessions and compare zone data before and after the change was made.
 - Source code and assembly view.
 If debug symbols are available, Tracy can also display hotspots in the source code and related assembly just like Intel Vtune and other profilers.

-In comparison with other tools like Intel Vtune and AMD uProf, with Tracy you cannot get the same level of CPU microarchitectural insights (e.g. various performance events).
+In comparison with other tools like Intel Vtune and AMD uProf, with Tracy you cannot get the same level of CPU microarchitectural insights (e.g., various performance events).
 This is because Tracy does not leverage the HW features specific to a particular platform.

 The overhead of profiling with Tracy depends on how many zones you have activated.
 The author of Tracy provides some data points that he measured on a program that does image compression: an overhead of 18% and 34% with two different compression schemes.
 A total of 200M zones were profiled, with an average overhead of 2.25 ns per zone.
 This test instrumented a very hot function.
 In other scenarios the overhead will be much lower.
 While it's possible to keep the overhead small, you need to be careful about which sections of code you want to instrument, especially if you decide to use it in production.